codelawcorp/terraform-github-repository/README.md

 ## Description 🤝

 This is the most complete github repo module out there.
-It bundles all resources related to `github_repository`.
+It bundles all resources related to `github_repository` and abstract complexities of github provider.

 Github provider has a lot of misperceptions.
 If you get some API errors, try another combination of parameters.
 We reduced your possible hardships by including input validations.
 Do not blame Terraform or this module - this is Github's provider implementation issues.